makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 composer require db-tools-bundle/pack-fr-fr
 ```

-If you can't find what you need from core anonymizers and in available packs, the *DbToolsBundle* allows
+If you can't find what you need from core anonymizers and in available packs, *DbToolsBundle* allows
 you to [create your own *Custom Anonymizers*](./custom-anonymizers).

 ::: tip